muhammadawaisshaikh/ai-engineering/working-with-data/README.md

 # Working with Data: A Practical Guide to Data Science Workflows

-Welcome to the **Working with Data** chapter!
-This section covers the essential steps in any data science project - from collecting raw data to preparing it for machine learning models.
+A comprehensive guide to the essential steps in any data science project - from collecting raw data to preparing it for machine learning models.
 Each subdirectory contains practical code examples that you can run, modify, and learn from.

 ## What You'll Learn